igorhaf/elevate-admin/docs/en/model-form-upload.md

 ```

-Then modify the upload configuration of `laravel-admin` and open `config/admin.php` to find:
+Then modify the upload configuration of `elevate-admin` and open `config/admin.php` to find:

 ```php